Ryan Sessegnon is no longer the unknown hot prospect in Fulham’s academy anymore.

 “Is he the best young player I’ve ever seen?
 Put it this way, I have worked with many, many young players, but he is the most talented for his age.”

-Kebano may be right, but Johansen may not.
+Kebano could be right, but Johansen may not.
 There is no doubt Sessegnon is a great prospect, but his future may lie further forward – just like Gareth Bale.

 Time to copy Bale?